DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 ...

-# Democratizing the Power of Finance: A Discussion about Robin Hood Asset Management Cooperative with founder Akseli Virtanen
+# Democratizing the Power of Finance: A Discussion About Robin Hood Asset Management Cooperative with founder Akseli Virtanen

 ### Pekka Piironen and Akseli Virtanen {.author}